Introduction

 4. Use industry-standard techniques for process improvement

-There are various business process improvement tools and techniques that can be used to improve the efficiency and effectiveness of a business process.
+There are various business process improvement tools and techniques that can enhance the efficiency and effectiveness of a business process.
 The most popular techniques include Lean Six Sigma, Kaizen, Agile, Flowcharts, Diagrams, Charts, Root Cause Analysis, and Value Stream mapping.
 You can learn more about each technique from the best online project management resources.

 These key strategies can help you improve the efficiency and effectiveness of your business operations.
 Have a look at the additional tips to improve business efficiency and effectiveness.